JM-JO/OpenClassrooms-Projet-7---Modelisation-risque-defaut-de-credit---API---Dashboard/README.md

 This repository includes:
 - the notebook for the predictive model development, including:
   - exploratory data analysis,
+  - data transformation,
-  - data transformation, LGBM model optimisation based on a custom cost function)
+  - LGBM model optimisation based on a custom cost function,
+  - local and global feature importances,
+  - data automatically pre-generated for the API and the dashboard.
 - an additionnal notebook for preliminary tests (various kernels tested for data transformation, target class balancing, models comparison